-Housing Authority of the County of Butler is a public housing agency in Butler, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 19th, 2019, Housing Authority of the County of Butler has 1 waiting lists that are open now or opening soon.
+Housing Authority of the County of Butler is a public housing agency in Butler, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 20th, 2019, Housing Authority of the County of Butler has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via (724)287-6797.

 More information about Housing Authority of the County of Butler can be found on its website at http://www.housingauthority.com/.